raspberrypilearning/turtle-tracker/en/step_4.md

 --- /task ---

 --- task ---
-Now add a `repeat` loop to loop over the lists of coordinates.
+Now add a `repeat`{:class="block3control"} loop to loop over the lists of coordinates.
 There's a block to find out the length of a list which you can use to give the number of times to repeat:

 ```blocks3
 when this sprite clicked